By using this site, you agree to the Privacy Policy and Terms of Use.

 Contents

-Section 151 of the Indian Penal Code (IPC) states that whoever knowingly joins or continues in an unlawful assembly shall be punished with imprisonment of either description for a term which may extend to six months, or with fine which may extend to one thousand rupees, or with both.
+Whoever knowingly joins or continues in any assembly of five or more persons likely to cause a disturbance of the public peace, after such assembly has been lawfully commanded to disperse, shall be punished with imprisonment of either description for a term which may extend to six months, or with fine, or with both.

 This section addresses the act of knowingly participating in an unlawful assembly.
 An unlawful assembly is defined in Section 141 IPC, which outlines the criteria: